getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 **Constraints:**

-- This item may occur at most once per Envelope.
+- This Item may occur at most once per Envelope.
-- This item is mutually exclusive with `"transaction"` items.
+- This Item is mutually exclusive with `"transaction"` Items.

 **Envelope Headers:**

 `event_id`

 : **UUID String, required.** Corresponds to the `event_id` field of the event payload.
-Clients are required to generate an event id ahead of time and set it at least in the Envelope headers.
+Clients are required to generate an event identifier ahead of time and set it at least in the Envelope headers.
 If the identifier mismatches between the Envelope and payload, the Envelope header takes precedence.

 `sent_at`